ActianCorp/Vector-TPC-DS-Scripts/README.md

 This README effectively duplicates the documentation in the main script TPC_DS_Run.sh

-Run as a Vector or VectorH 'actian' user with the environment set for Vector/VectorH e.g. source.ingVHsh.
+The script can be run as any user provided it is registered as a Vector/VectorH user and has sudo access.
+The environment should have been set for Vector/VectorH e.g. source.ingVHsh.
 The user should have the appropriate sudo access to ensure essential packages can be installed.

 To install and run: